wso2/docs-is/en/docs/setup/running-the-product.md

 # Running the Product

-To run WSO2 products, you start the product server at the command line.
-You can then access the Management Console application to configure and manage the product.
-This page describes how to run the product in the following sections:
+This page covers the way to start and stop WSO2 products using the command line and configuring the product via the Management Console.
+Following sections will guide you through the way to run the product.

 -   [Starting the server](#RunningtheProduct-Startingtheserverstart)
 -   [Accessing the management